jart/includeme/README.md

 **Demo Video: <http://www.youtube.com/watch?v=vhs5r-iGpNU>**

+includeme is an extension for GNU Emacs that will automatically insert
+    #include
-includeme is an extension for GNU Emacs that will automatically insert '#include' and 'using' statements into your source code while you write C/C++ and it's 100% guaranteed to actually work.
-For instance if you started writing a new C++ program and typed `cout` and then pressed `C-c C-h`, includeme would then insert `#include <iostream>` and `using std::cout` at the top of your file in comformance with Google C++ style requirements.
+C/C++ and it's 100% guaranteed to actually work.
+For instance if you started writing a new C++ program and typed `cout` and then pressed the magic key, includeme would then insert `#include <iostream>` and `using std::cout` at the top of your file.

 So what's the catch?
 It only works for popular and standardized APIs.
-No attempt is made whatsoever to run static analysis tools on your codebase. includeme comes preprogrammed with an efficient lisp binary tree of all the symbol and header definitions for libraries deemed important by Justine Tunney.
+No attempt is made whatsoever to analyse your code. includeme comes with a database of all the symbol and header definitions for libraries deemed important by Justine Tunney.
 Things like POSIX, the Standard C Library, C++ STL, etc.

 Installation
 ------------

-Run `make` and put this stuff in your `~/.emacs` file:
+Run `make` and put this stuff in your init file:

-    (eval-after-load 'cc-mode
-      '(progn
     (add-to-list 'load-path "/PATH/TO/INCLUDEME")
     (require 'includeme)
-         (defun my-c-mode-common-hook ()
-           (define-key c-mode-base-map (kbd "C-c C-h") 'includeme))
+    (define-key c-mode-base-map (kbd "C-c i") 'includeme)
-         (add-hook 'c-mode-common-hook 'my-c-mode-common-hook)))

 Function Documentation
 ----------------------